ForeverScape/ForeverScapeCore/readme.md

 ##ForeverScape##
 ###Artwork So Large You Need Special Software Just To See It###

-Five years in the making, the hand-drawn ForeverScape is over two football fields of paper.
+Five years in the making, the *eight hundred+ page* hand-drawn ForeverScape is over two football fields of paper.
 APIs like Google Maps are inapplicable because the left-side matches the right-side: it is periodic.
 This open source solution is an invitation for developers to create their own journey through the ForeverScape.

 ###Live Demo: http://staging.foreverscape.com###